 Leave the sprouts whole, only if they are very large should they be cut in two.

 Lay the Brussels sprouts on to a baking sheet.
-Sprinkle the sprouts with the olive oil *** roll the sprouts around to make sure they are well coated in a the oil.
+Sprinkle the sprouts with the olive oil and roll the sprouts around to make sure they are well coated.

-Sprinkle over the sea salt flakes and give the sprouts a good shake.
+Sprinkle with sea salt flakes and give the sprouts a good shake.

 Place the tray into the centre of the preheated oven and roast for 20 minutes or until the sprouts start to brown on the outside but are not burnt.
 Prod the sprout with a sharp knife to see if it is tender, if not, cook longer.
 The length of time depends on the size of the sprouts, so keep an eye on them.